jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Note to the reader

 As you've already seen, I used many images and videos throughout the book.
-I did so because visuals help explain ideas and they exemplify the life-changing power the internet has given to our way of life.
-Today, millions of regular people are communicating views, opinions, and information with no middlemen to control their messages.
+I did so because visuals help explain ideas better.
+Also, since total strangers made the videos (I only edited them down), they exemplify how powerul the internet is.
+Today, millions of regular people are communicating their opinions and expertise directly.
 Not since the printing-press has information empowered ordinary people so much.
 These content creators and their audiences are doing historic work.
 Of course, all credit for the media goes to them.

 Also, I use pop culture references such as those of Star Wars, Star Trek, Harry Potter, The Office, and computer games (e.g., Civilization).
 If you're not a fan, don't worry too much.
 If we were in Ancient Greece, I'd use Greek Mythology.
 If we were in Victorian Britain, I'd use Shakespeare.
 Using familiar stories is a more natural way to explain philosophy, politics, and in general, to relate to one another.
 Of course, all due credit goes to the media's owners.

-Also, I'm still getting reader feedback, so if you like to contribute, [let me know](https://www.techvolution.io/contact/).
-I'd love to hear from you on anything.
-Except for length to be honest.
-Even if could make this shorter, it's as brief as I can make it without going nuts.
+I am still getting reader feedback, so if you like to contribute anything [let me know](https://www.techvolution.io/contact/).

-# INTRODUCTION
+# Introduction

 ## Politics